vi-solutions/code-challenge/README.md

 - Boot the App
 `docker-compose up`

-- In another terminal, run migrations:
+- Once PostgreSQL has initialized, open another terminal and run migrations:
 `docker-compose run web rake db:migrate`

 - App should now be available on `localhost:3000`